Towing a Caravan: The Definitive Guide

 Caravan being towed on the road

-How packing your caravan can effect towing?
+How packing your caravan can affect towing?

 We’ve already covered how important weight can be in helping to stabilise your towing experience, but what we haven’t covered is the way in which packing your caravan can also help.